First Central American Civil War: 1829

 After San Miguelito's victory, Morazán's army increased in numbers when Guatemalan volunteers joined its ranks.
-On March 15 when Morazán and his army were on their way to occupy their previous positions, he was intercepted by Colonel Prado's federal troops at the Las Charcas ranch.
+On 15 March, when Morazán and his army were on their way to occupy their previous positions, he was intercepted by Colonel Prado's federal troops at the Las Charcas ranch.
 Morazán, in a superior position, crushed Prado's army.
 The battlefield was strewn with corpses, and the Allies took numerous prisoners and seized a considerable number of weapons.
 Subsequently, Morazán mobilized to regain his former positions in San José Pinula and El Aceituno, and again began a siege on Guatemala City.
 General Verveer tried to mediate between the State Government and Morazán, but they could not reach an agreement.
 Military operations continued with great success for the Allied Army.

-To prepare the defense of the city and threatened by the troops of Morazán, Aycinena ordered on March 18, 1829 that the death penalty would be applied to everyone who aided the enemy.
-He made a proclamation invoking the defense of sanctity of the altars and issued a legal provision by which liberal leaders Pedro Molina Mazariegos, his son, Esteban Molina, Antonio Rivera Cabezas, and military leaders José Anacleto Ordóñez, Nicolás Raoul, and Isidoro Saget were declared enemies of the state.
+To prepare the defense of the city and threatened by the troops of Morazán, Aycinena ordered on 18 March 1829 that the death penalty would be applied to everyone who aided the enemy.
+He made a proclamation invoking the defense of sanctity of the altars and issued a legal provision by which liberal leaders Molina Mazariegos, his son, Esteban Molina, Antonio Rivera Cabezas, and military leaders Ordóñez, Nicolás Raoul, and Isidoro Saget were declared enemies of the state.

-On April 12, the head of state of Guatemala, Mariano de Aycinena y Piñol, capitulated.
+On 12 April, Aycinena capitulated.
 The next day, the Plaza Central was occupied by Morazán's troops.